inductiva/inductiva/docs-sources/openfoam/run-exafoam-microbenchmark.md

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately 41 hours and 6 minutes.

-This shows how, with a simple Python script, you can offload large-scale simulations to the cloud.
+This shows how, with a simple Python script, you can offload medium-size simulations to the cloud.

 Be sure to check out [this tutorial](mpi-cluster-exafoam-high-lift-airfoil-benchmark), where we’ll explore how to **scale the simulation across multiple machines** to speed this simulation even further.